siran/writing/posts/_drafts/Why the Integers Do Not Explode - Reconceptualizing the Riemann Hypothesis.md

 ## Integers as Causal Interference

-In the actual generation of numbers, what is observed is not a stochastic arrival of primes, but a deterministic interference of frequencies.
+In a "causal ordering" view of the Natural numbers, what is observed is not a stochastic arrival of primes, but a deterministic interference of frequencies.

 We take as primitive the **Causal Ordering** ($\tau$), where the "time" $t$ corresponds to the introduction of the
 $t$-th prime $p_t$ as a new basis frequency
 $f_t = 1/p_t$.

-The number line is not a sequence of events; it is a **standing wave**.
+Rather than taking the number line as a sequence of events, we see it as a signal decomposed into frequencies (primes) and its magnitude.

 - **Frequencies:** Each prime $p$ introduces a periodic wave of period $p$.